 WTBU is BU’s student-run, volunteer radio station which broadcasts live 20 hours a day.
-Our station is primarily available through our webcast, but you can also listen to us on 89.3 FM/640 AM if you’re in Boston, or on BU’s cable channel 6 if you live on campus.
-We also have listening apps for iPhone.
+Our station is available through our webcast, which you can listen to here or on our Android app.

 Our DJs are all BU students who have interned on the station for at least one semester.
 If you’re interested in applying to be an intern, contact the station’s Intern Director.

 WTBU’s executive board is currently divided into fifteen departments (for the full list, see the Contact Us page).
 As the College Music Journal’s 2012-14 winners of Station of the Year, WTBU is proud to be active in the Boston music scene and promotes local music to its listeners.

 WTBU is not affiliated with BU’s Student Activities Office (SAO).
 We receive all of our funding from the College of Communication and fundraising events and activities.

 Click the embedded links for interviews with alumni, telling their stories about WTBU and its history.

 WTBU was started in the late 1950s by the Boston University School of Public Relations (now the College of Communication) as training ground for the already-established WBUR.
 Bill Lord, class of 1959, remembers the early years.
 Lord went on to a distinguished career in broadcasting, covering the Kennedy assassination as a young reporter and later an executive of ABC News where he created the Nightline program.
 He returned to his roots as a professor at BU from 1993 to 2007.